justinfrevert/Runtime-Contract-Interactions/README.md

 | :exclamation: This code is not audited or considered ready for production, and should not be used as such. |
 | ---------------------------------------------------------------------------------------------------------- |

+## Motivation

+Examples of contract-to-runtime interactions are frequently sought and asked about. `Chain extensions` are recommended for this case, and there are [several examples of them available](https://paritytech.github.io/ink-docs/macros-attributes/chain-extension).
+A full example of interactions going in both directions has not been developed in a recent Substrate version.

 ## Prerequisites

 If you have not already, it is recommended to go through the [ink! smart contracts tutorial](https://docs.substrate.io/tutorials/v3/ink-workshop/pt1/) or otherwise have writted and compiled smart contracts according to the [ink! docs](https://paritytech.github.io/ink-docs/).